 If you have any questions or want more information on these wrecks or area, please do not hesitate to send me an email.

-This article is written by Fendaux, part of the online booking platform.
+This article is written by Davey on the website Fendaux.
 Send us an email to book your next Scuba Dive training, guided trip, and beautiful accommodation across Aruba or sign up for our newsletter, and you will receive free reductions and interesting holiday information.